amrithadevadiga/katacoda/APP workbench/step4.md

 <li>Registering the Application</li>
 <br>Applications provided by BlueData will normally appear in the App Store screen.
 Custom applications must be manually added to EPIC in order for them to be visible in the App Store screen.
 To do this:

-1.Copy the .bin file to /srv/bluedata/catalog on the EPIC Controller host.
+1. Copy the .bin file to /srv/bluedata/catalog on the EPIC Controller host.

-2.In the EPIC interface, refresh the App Store screen.
+2. In the EPIC interface, refresh the App Store screen.
 It should display a new icon using the logo image from the new .bin file.

-3.Click the Install button for the application.
+3. Click the Install button for the application.
 This process makes the application binaries ready and available for future use but does not create any clusters.

 <li>Removing the Application</li>
 <br>The Platform Administrator can delete or disable an application from the App Store screen.
 Disabling an application prevents new clusters from being created using that application.